itmm/hex/docs/html.md

 	@mul(close slide);
 @end(process header)
 ```
-* headers start a new slide group
-* before the slide group a HTML heading is written
+* add notes for the header
-* the slide group starts with a slide that contains the heading
+* and close the slide
-* notes are also written

 ```
 @Add(needed by write_html)